apache/couchdb-documentation/src/intro/tour.rst

 Before we can run an example MapReduce view, we'll need some data to run it on.
 We'll create documents carrying the price of various supermarket items as found at different shops.
 Let's create documents for apples, oranges, and bananas.
 (Allow CouchDB to generate the _id and _rev fields.)
-Use Futon to create documents that have a final JSON structure that looks like this:
+Use Fauxton to create documents that have a final JSON structure that looks like this:

 .. code-block:: javascript